 There's more noise in ministry than ever before, but you don't have to fall victim to it.
 Healthy leaders learn to turn down the noise low enough and long enough to be ruthlessly curious about what's going on inside of themselves and their teams.
 This breakout is designed to help you grow as a leader for the sake of those you lead.

 unwritten rules of your staff culture

 Every church has a culture, and as Peter Drucker said, “Culture eats strategy for breakfast.”
 This means you can ignore it or leverage it.
 Either way, it will be present and its presence will affect your success.
 Luckily, there is a way to define it, refine it, and leverage it.
-In this breakout, we’ll discuss how culture affects our churches and how we can affect our culture.
+In this breakout, we’ll discuss how culture is affecting our churches and how we can affect our culture.

 What we can promise in a group . . .
 Really!

-What we think community should be and what we actually experience in a group doesn’t always match up.
+What we think community should be and what we actually experience in a group don’t always match up.
 In this breakout, we’ll help you create alignment between your vision and reality, which will enable you to communicate clearer and more realistic expectations for leaders and group members.